aurelia-contrib/aurelia-open-id-connect/README.md

 ### Add the user-block

-    The simplest approach is to add the `user-block` to the app.html view.
+We add the `user-block` to the app.html view.

     <template>
       <h1>${message}</h1>
       <open-id-connect-user-block></open-id-connect-user-block>
     </template>

+### Configure routing

+Configure routing in the app.ts file.

+TODO: Detail how to do this.

 # Demo Project